Securing Infrastructure Access at Scale in Large Enterprises

 session.participantsThe list of participants from a session recording

-session_tracker.participantsThe list of participants from an SSH session
+session_tracker.participantsThe list of participants from the session

 user.metadata.nameThe user's name